Visiting the Tarkine - A Natural Wonderland

 I walked up to 6 wonderful hours per day through the multi layered canopy of trees including huge, slow growing huon pines filled with birdsong.
 It's difficult to imagine that any part of this ancient world could be destroyed for profit.

 To think environmental groups are still having to fight to save the Tarkine from the constant threat of mining and logging is difficult to comprehend.
 If everyone could visit this incredible place just once, we would all be motivated to fight to protect it.
-You can read more and join the fight to save the Tarkine here.
+You can read more and support the fight to save the Tarkine at Bob Brown Foundation.

 Leave a comment